dartmouth-cs98/hack-a-thing-21f-1-isuru-kev/README.md

 ## What you built?

 This mini project follows a tutorial on how to build a CRUD API using Typescript, Node and Express.
-Kevin and I do not have any experience in Web Development and we thought that this project would be a good introduction to it.
+Both of us do not have any experience in Web Development and we thought that this project would be a good introduction to it.
 The CRUD Api allows users to create, update and delete data about menu items in a restaurant using.
 The data is stored in a local, in-memory MongoDB database.
 Express handles the routes that perform the CRUD operations.

 Include some screenshots.
 [How?](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)

 ## Who Did What?

-Need to update here.
+Isuru - Worked on initializing the project, setting up the environmental variables.
+Set up the Typescript interfaces and created a Node.js service and Express Controllers.

+Kevin - Set up the Express app and configuration, importing project dependencies and was responsible for testing the Express API Endpoints, Implementing Express Error Handlon and tested the API with a demo client.

 ## What you learned